mishastankovic/agl-challenge/README.md

 * JUnit and Mockito for unit testing
 * JDK Logger for logging

-In a production ready implementation I would use a framework like Spring as it provides dependency injection, Rest Templates, built JSON to Java mapping etc.
+In a production ready implementation I would use a framework like Spring as it provides dependency injection, Rest Templates, built in JSON to Java mapping etc.

 ### Code overview